What is a Bar Graph Used For

 The most common type of bar graph is the vertical bar graph.
 It is very useful when presenting a series of data over time.
-The vertical bar chart below shows a series of quarterly data, categorized by year.
-The reader can easily see not only the trends of sales over the four-year period, but also how the sales compare during each quarter.

 One disadvantage of vertical bar graphs is that they don't leave much room at the bottom of the chart if long labels are required.

 Converting the vertical data to a horizontal bar chart solves this problem.
 There is plenty of room for the long label along the vertical axis, as shown below.

 The stacked bar graph is a visual that can convey a lot of information.

 Make sure that you select the type of graph that best presents the data you want to emphasize.

 How to Create a Bar Graph

 Step one is making sure you have data formatted the correct way for a bar graph.